Do you want to combine your interests in accounting and management to gain a career advantage?

 Our business school is located on the University’s Knowledge Gateway, where you may be able to take advantage of networking and work experience opportunities with businesses located on site.

-80% of Essex Business School undergraduates were in professional employment or postgraduate study within six months of graduating (DLHE 2016).
 Our recent graduates work for large organisations and exciting SMEs such as:

 Many have also started their own successful businesses.
 Recent examples include: